Cuba Travel Tips

 Cuban money Forms of payment

-All the goods and services in Cuba are priced in Cuban Convertible pesos only, including transportation and the departure tax from Cuba are priced and payable in CUC$.
-Departure Tax is CUC$ 25 you pay at the airport.
+All the goods and services in Cuba are priced in $CUC Cuban Convertible Pesos, including transportation and the departure tax from Cuba.

 Exchanges from Canadian Dollars, Euros, UK Pounds and Swiss Francs will not incur a surcharge.